 Is This a Stock You Want to Buy?

-There’s a compelling story behind Snowflake, but all investments involve risk, and Snowflake is no exception.
+There’s a compelling story behind Snowflake.
+Growth and customer satisfaction have been exceptional and the Company is very highly regarded in its business niche.
+All investments involve risk, though, and Snowflake is no exception.
 Here are some points to consider.

 - Snowflake is not profitable.
 It’s normal for early-stage tech companies to invest heavily in growth, but the absence of profit is an issue that you should study and consider.